Major in Management - Bachelor of Science (BS)

 Degree Requirements: Bachelor’s degree, some employers may require a master's degree

-Average Salary: The median salary for human resource managers in the U.S. in 2022 was $130,000.*
+Average Salary: In 2024, the median salary for human resource managers in the U.S. was $140,030.*

 *Source

-More possible careers for management majors include (but are not limited to):
+More possible careers for management majors include:

 • Bank Manager